 Just as in conventional coffee brewing, there are many ways of creating cold brew and there are many ways to tweak it to your taste.

 Cold brew has a reputation for being sweet, mellow, and lacking in acidity, but it doesn’t necessarily have to be.
 Before you choose a method, consider what profile you like your coffee to have.
 This will allow you to choose an extraction method that accentuates the elements you enjoy.

 Heat speeds up extraction and some compounds, such as acids, are only extracted with heat.
 This means that cold brewing requires some different considerations from conventional coffee.

 You should also think about the practicalities.
 How much time and effort are you willing to invest in your cold brew?
 Do you drink it often enough to buy specialty equipment or is it something you only choose occasionally?
 Let’s take a look at the pros and cons of the different methods.

 Iced cold brew coffee.
 Credit: Matt Hoffman

-This is probably the technique most people think of when they imagine cold brewing.
-Combine cold water and ground coffee and let it sit for a few hours.
-After straining, you have a mellow cup of coffee with minimal effort.
+Immersion brewing involves combining cold water and ground coffee and letting it sit for a few hours.
+After straining, you create a mellow coffee with minimal effort.

-Immersion cold brews are typically very balanced with low acidity.
-This is because acidic compounds are only extracted with heat.
-If you like a mellow, sweet coffee, this can be good technique.
-Try it with a natural processed Burundian or Bourbon to really emphasise the sweetness of the beans.
+Immersion cold brews are typically balanced with low acidity as its acidic compounds are only extracted with heat.
+For a mellow, sweet coffee, try a natural processed Burundian or Bourbon to emphasise its sweetness.